Martiusweb/asynctest/doc/tutorial.mocking.rst

 However, since couroutines are asynchronous, the work performed by the interpreter while the coroutine is paused is unpredictable.
-In some cases, the patch can conflict with something else, and must only be activated when the patched coroutine is running.
+In some cases, the patch can conflict with something else, and must only be active when the patched coroutine is running.

 It is possible to control when a :func:`asynctest.patch` must be active when